-This course will provide all creative arts students with professional practice guidelines that accurately reflect the realities of the industry they are aiming to become part of.
-Delivered in a flexible mode to include, lectures, seminars, forums, and online content it will be underpinned by the Visual Arts and Craft Professional Practice Curriculum Unit, developed by the National Association for the Visual Arts (NAVA) in association with the Australian Council for University Art and Design Schools (ACUADS) and The National Council of Tertiary Music Schools (NACTMUS).
+This course will provide creative arts students with professional practice guidelines that accurately reflect the realities of the industry they are aiming to become part of.
+The content will be delivered in a flexible mode to include, lectures, seminars, forums, and online content.
+Each component of the course will be delivered by lecturers and / or industry experts.

-1) Develop strategies to negotiate the contemporary cultural, social and political environment of the Australian arts industries (Visual Arts, Music Drama)
+1. Develop strategies to negotiate the contemporary cultural, social and political environment of the Australian arts industries.

-4) Access information and resources from Australian support agencies for professional artists, musicians etc
+4. Access information and resources from Australian support agencies for professional artists.

 5. Enlist professional skills to establish themselves in professional practice.

 6. Envisage, design and produce professional promotional material relevant to their field